Tsumikiri/jquery-ajax-components/README.md

 You must create your own server-side implementation for delivering compatible JSON responses.
 Usually this involves a server-side scripting language like PHP or Python, some database queries, etc.

 ## Requirements
-This plugin requries [jQuery](https://jquery.com/download/), [serializeObject](https://github.com/hongymagic/jQuery.serializeObject).
+This plugin requries [jQuery](https://jquery.com/download/).
 The plugin will make use of [SweetAlert](http://t4t5.github.io/sweetalert/) if it is available (recommended).
+The plugin includes an implementation of serializeObject, but you can include your own and configure it to use that one.